chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/date-and-time-picker.md

     - Direct text entry into a text field
     - Through the date picker
 * The calendar icon is the exclusive entry point for the date picker.
+* Enter time selection manually using input fields
+* Choose from multiple time formats including 24 hour clock view and AM/PM
+* Time pickers should allow manual time entry through text input, rather than exclusively through the dial selector.
+This makes it easier for those using keyboard inputs rather than touchscreens.
+*